 7. The dinosaur that pooped a planet - Tom Fletcher

 9. The bravest ever bear - Allan Ahlberg

 in this section you will find links to free, safe, internet based games that will support your child's learning.
 We use these in class in our Cool Computing area.

 Watching Alphablocks for a few minutes a day would really help your child develop their phonic skills.
 Each episode is around 5 minutes long, why not watch one before you read with your child, after breakfast or after school to boost the sounds they are learning in school.

 Another personal favourite of mine is the Cbeebies programme Numberblocks.
 These programmes cover lots of topics taught in Year 1, usually around 5 minutes long a great way to end a busy school day or watch before school.

 Our P.E lessons will take place on Wednesdays and Friday afternoons led by myself and Hannah our tennis coach.
 Please send your child into school dressed for PE.

 PE during colder months

-Children will still be doing PE outside during the colder months.
+Children will still be doing the Daily Mile and some PE outside during the colder months.
 As long as the playground is safe for use, the children will be doing basic games outside using a variety of equipment.